most powerful compound in botanical medicine,

 institutions, physicians, and university medical centers for over

-twelve years.
+thirteen years.
 Quality control tests, laboratory analysis

 certification, and rigorous